Will AI Really Replace Us?

 At that time, the firm’s only “computer” was a dedicated word processor used by the administrative staff.
 There was no Internet as we know it today.
 My role consisted of tracking down industry and professional directories (books) and identifying the names, positions, company name, address and phone numbers of people who met the criteria for our search.
 This made up the networking list of people we would contact.

-If someone was interested, I would ask them to mail us their resume (we didn’t yet have fax or email) and wait up to a week for it to arrive.
-Then the consultant and I would review the resumes, select the most qualified candidates and set up interviews.
-All in all, this process could take could take 3-4 weeks before we had qualified candidates to interview.
+This process could take upwards of a week to identify 50-100 contacts.
+I would handwrite the list and give it to the admin who would then type them into the word processor, merge the contacts with a letter and mail it out.
+If someone was interested, I would ask them to mail us their resume (no fax or email yet) and wait up to a week for it to arrive.
+The consultant and I would then review the resumes, select the most qualified candidates and set up interviews.
+All in all, this process could take 3-4 weeks before we had qualified candidates to interview.

 “So why the walk down memory lane, Boomer?”
 I hear you say.